Ho Ching to retire as Temasek CEO; Dilhan Pillay to take over on Oct 1

 Temasek Holdings chairman Lim Boon Heng said that the board has had in place an annual review since the early 2000s to be prepared for all eventualities, with various succession options over different time horizons.
 Ms Ho has been part of this process and worked over the years to identify various potential successors both inside and outside of Temasek.

-Lee Theng Kiat, Temasek Holdings executive director and Tl chairman, will also be retiring from his executive role at the same time.
+Lee Theng Kiat, Temasek Holdings executive director and Tl chairman, will also retire from his executive role at the same time.
 He will remain as a non-executive member of Temasek’s board and continue as non-executive chairman of TI.

 Under her leadership, the group set up Temasek Trust and Temasek Foundation as its philanthropic platforms to support public good and social causes in a sustainable manner over time.